Whatsapp

 Can my child walk through airport security or metal detectors?

-Is long-term follow-up required after VBT?
+Is long-term follow-up required after VBT surgery in Turkey?

 Yes.
 Because VBT works in combination with growth, regular follow-up appointments and imaging are essential until skeletal maturity is reached.
 This allows the medical team to monitor correction and address any changes early.